BeatLink/trilium-scripts/Agenda/README.md

 - Future

 ## To Use
-1. Create 6 notes for the above categories.
+1. Create 6 notes to store tasks for the above categories.
-2. Create a JS frontend script and copy the contents of ./update_agenda_button.js.
-Remember to set the "#run=frontendStartup" label that is commented on top.
+2. Create a JS backend script and copy the contents of [updateAgenda.js](./updateAgenda.js)
+   1. Set "#run=hourly" as a label for the updateAgenda.js script
+   2. Set the note IDs for the 6 notes you created in the respective variables under "User Set Variables"
+   3. Also set the dueTime label and dueDate label if they are different from the default
-3. Create a JS backend script and copy the contents of ./agenda_backend_script.js.
-Remember to set the "#run=hourly" label that is commented on top
+3. Create a JS frontend script and copy the contents of [setupButton.js](./setupButton.js).
-4. In the agenda_backend_script.js file you copied, set the note ids for the respective 6 notes you created.
-5. Restart Trillium
+   1. Set "#run=frontendStartup" as a label for this script.
+4. Reload the frontend or restart Trillium
-6. For notes you want to track, give them a dueDate label of type date.
+5. For notes you want to track, give them a dueDate label of type date.
-7. Use the newly created launcher or wait an hour for the automatic update to update agenda.
+6. Use the newly created launcher or wait an hour for the automatic update to update agenda.
-8. Profit

 ## Changelog